IntelSoftware/SYCL_101/README.md

 **Modern C++:** SYCL and modern C++ are a formidable combination.
 In this section, we'll cover essential C++ features and how they enhance SYCL programming, ensuring you're well-prepared for advanced topics.

-**Conventional vs. USM:** Dive into memory management with a comparison of conventional approaches and Unified Shared Memory (USM).
+**SYCL Implementations of Modern C++:** Dive into memory management with a comparison of conventional approaches and Unified Shared Memory (USM).
 Discover how USM can optimize your SYCL code and improve performance.

 **Next Step: SYCL Essentials:** As you wrap up the course, we'll introduce the free SYCL Essentials course as your best next step in your SYCL journey to continue exploring this exciting field.